sumanth-math/Go-Microservices/timeapi/README.md

-"SomeTime Inc" wants to build an API that returns the current time.
+**"SomeTime Inc" wants to build an API that returns the current time**

 Below are the requirements